false-schemers/wcpl/README.md

 WCPL
 ====

-Standalone compiler/linker/libc for a subset of C targeting Webassembly and WASI
+Standalone self-hosted compiler/linker/libc for a subset of C targeting Webassembly and WASI

 # C features

-WCPL supports most traditional pre-C99 C features except for K&R-style function parameter declarations (modern prototypes are fully supported).
+WCPL supports most traditional pre-C99 C features except for full C preprocessor and K&R-style function parameter declarations (modern prototypes are fully supported).
 Features listed below are the ones that are either borrowed from modern C dialects, or not implemented in the way described in C90 standard.

-## C features supported
+## Notable C features supported

 - `#pragma once` in headers
 - `static_assert(expr);`, `static_assert(expr, "message");` on top level in headers and module files